 Training for bankcard processing must be provided to all new employees and at least annually to existing employees.

-Unit leaders and employees who process bank card transactions must be aware of and abide by the Bank Card Policies and Procedures at Western, including Western's Security Breach Plan.
+Unit leaders and employees who process cardholder data must be aware of and abide by the Bank Card Policies and Procedures at Western, including Western's Incident and Security Reporting Protocol.

 Security alerts and information must be monitored, analyzed and distributed to the appropriate personnel.
 This information can be communicated to the Merchant by the payment processor, the CISO, Financial Services and/or the Bank Card Committee.